simon-wh/Ricetify/README.md

 # Ricetify

 A CLI and x-plat (kinda) interface for modifying spotify.
+Compatible with [spicetify](https://github.com/khanhas/Spicetify).

 ## Usage